evannetwork/evannetwork.github.io/dev/hello-agent.md

 ## Prerequisites

-In the evan.network the established way to write web services is to use the [`edge-server`](https://github.com/evannetwork/edge-server), which is just an [ActionHero](https://www.actionherojs.com/) with some added infrastructure.
+In the evan.network the established way to write web services is to use the [`edge-server`](https://github.com/evannetwork/edge-server-seed), which is just an [ActionHero](https://www.actionherojs.com/) with some added infrastructure, in particular [REDIS](https://redis.io/), [blockchain-core](https://github.com/evannetwork/blockchain-core) and [ipfs](/dev/ipfs).
 It also uses the version "^18.0", so asynchronous programming with callbacks is discouraged now.

 Installation is rather straightforward.